Pitsford School, Northants

 Not for?
 Parents who want their kids to board or who want a large, overly formal school.
 Pitsford has a lovely community feel that you don’t get everywhere, but it may not be for everyone.

-The next Whole School Open Day for Pitsford School will take place on Saturday 28 April 2018 between 10.30am and 1pm.
-For more information, contact them on 01604 880306 or email firstname.lastname@example.org
+The next School Open Day at Pitsford School will take place on Saturday 29 Sep 2018 between 10.30am and 1pm.
+For more information, contact the lovely staff on 01604 880306 or email firstname.lastname@example.org